tomeightyeight/nuxt-dummy-application/README.md

-# Nuxt Boilerplate
+# Nuxt Dummy Application

-> A Nuxt boilerplate for creating new applications
+> A Nuxt dummy for playing with architecture and tooling

 ## Build Setup